16 stories from the world's best hockey players.

 We want this program to have an impact—we’re not hoping or guessing.
 We’re leveraging data and research in the development and evaluation of the program to blend proven methods and tools to maximize impact.
 We are working with a research team that is guided by a research-to-practice framework, ensuring that relevant knowledge is being adapted to the 1616 program.

-We’re developing 1616 in strategic phases and piloting the program with a test group of minor hockey teams spread across North America, before rolling it out more broadly, to test and measure the effectiveness of the program and how it can be improved before taking it to a wider market.
+We developed 1616 in strategic phases and piloted the program with 12 teams from across North America, including over 500 coaches, players, and caregivers, to test and measure the effectiveness of the program and how it could be improved before taking it to a wider market.

 The program will use validated psychosocial assessments developed specifically for youth.
 Participants will take the assessment before starting 1616 to determine baseline levels of key development and wellbeing indicators.
 Participants then take the assessment again after completing the 16-week program to see how they